shawon122334/firebase-auth/README.md

 2. get started
 3. create project (space not allowed for project name)
 4. select google analytics if you need
 5. we select web icon as we are developing website
 //AB testing : change some design to check users are attracted and use these more
 6. add nickname for app we just created
 //we do not add those codes for firebase , we rather go to firebase documentation
 7. click continue to console
 8. now we are into the particular project
-9. click develop -> authentication ( we will work here )
+9. click ,develop -> authentication ( we will work here )
 -----------------------------------------
 if we do not have a gmail logged in to our browser we have to create account for firebase website
 ------------------------------------------